Funeral costs in Western Australia: a coastal banksia path at dusk

 What this means in practice:

+The first renewal is a right, so a family that applies keeps the site.
+What families do need to plan for is the cost.
 A family purchasing a burial plot in NSW or VIC pays once.
-A family in WA pays at purchase, then again at renewal, potentially indefinitely.
+A family in WA pays at purchase, then again at each renewal.

 The renewal fee structure is set by the MCB at the time of renewal, not at the time of original purchase.
 Families cannot lock in a renewal price in advance.